 The majority of DUI charges in Fort Walton Beach are misdemeanors.
 The penalties vary based on whether it was a first or second offense and whether or not your blood alcohol level (BAC) was above or below 0.15.

-Potential Penalties for a First DUI Offense
+Potential Penalties for a First DUI Offense in Florida

 - Up to six months in jail if your BAC was under 0.15